Immunology & Cancer (IC) track

 Why should you study Immunology and Cancer at UNIL ?

-• Infections and immune disorders (allergy, autoimmunity, immunodeficiency) are a leading cause of death and disability worldwide.
-There is a strong need for the development of new vaccines and treatments.
+• Infections and immune disorders are major causes of death and disability globally, emphasising the need for new vaccines and treatments.

-• Cancer is the leading cause of death in the rich countries and there is an urgent need for better therapies.
+• Cancer is the leading cause of death in wealthy nations, necessitating improved therapies.

-• UNIL has an extensive teaching and training program in these two topics at the bachelor, master and PhD level
+• UNIL offers comprehensive teaching and training programs in immunology and oncology at the Bachelor, Master, and PhD levels.

-• Students trained in immunology and oncology are well placed to compete for future job openings in academia and industry
+• Graduates with training in immunology and oncology are well-positioned to compete for job opportunities in academia and industry.

-CIIL: Center of Immunity and Infection Lausanne-Epalinges (Link to the map).
-At the nord terminus of the metro M2 line.
-Since september 2014: Renovated buildings and labs.
+CIIL: Center of Immunity and Infection Lausanne-Epalinges.
+At the north terminus of the M2 metro line (Croisettes).

-Under one roof : Department of Immunobiology; CHUV Research labs; Department of Oncology, WHO, Swiss Vaccine Research Institute
+Under one roof : Department of Immunobiology, CHUV Research labs and Department of Oncology

 • About 300 scientists